SLengo/AnyCalc/README.md

 # AnyCalc
-OOP principles demonstrating based on calculator project with different notations;
+OOP principles demonstrating based on solving a trivial problem;

-Decimal calculator implemented;
-Rome calculator work in progress...